Build a Beginner-Friendly Resource Library From Existing Posts

 Common Mistakes to Avoid

-- Too many categories — If the structure feels crowded, beginners will not know where to start.
+If the hub page is crowded, beginners won’t know where to start.

-The test is straightforward: if someone knows little about the topic, can they still use the page with confidence?
+If someone knows very little about the topic, can they use the page with confidence?

 - Ongoing addition of new relevant articles